epaaso/LLRBTrees.jl/README.md

     tree = LLRBTree{Int, ASCIIString}()
 ```

-Or by specifying the values of the root>
+Or by specifying the values of the root:

 ```julia
     tree = LLRBTree(1,"a")